Polynomial Voting Rules: Introduction

 \quad The key to our analysis relies on the study of the random process $N_t$ (the total volume of votes/stakes at time $t$), which is a time-homogeneous Markov chain.
 We develop some asymptotic results for this Markov chain, including large-deviation bounds (Theorem \ref{prop:2}) and a fluid limit (Proposition \ref{prop:1}).

 \quad In the remainder of this paper there are two main sections.
 Section \ref{sc2} studies the $\pol$ voting model from a general perspective, focusing on the associated stochastic processes, such as $N_t$, voter shares, and voting powers; their long-term behavior and limits, some of which are further characterized by concentration inequalities or large-deviation bounds.
-Section \ref{sc3} concerns two aspects of the $\pol$ voting rule that are more closely associated with the application of POS in cryptocurrency: (a) the evolution of bidder shares over time and the phase transition phenomenon mentioned above; (b) the issue of incentive and risk-sensitivity when trading is allowed,.
-The more technical proofs in the two sections are deferred to Section \ref{sc4}.
+Section \ref{sc3} concerns two aspects of the $\pol$ voting rule that are more closely associated with the application of PoS in cryptocurrency: (a) the evolution of bidder shares over time and the phase transition phenomenon mentioned above; (b) the issue of incentive and risk-sensitivity when trading is allowed.
 Concluding remarks and suggestions for further research are collected in Section \ref{sc5}.